Kitten Behaviors & Cat Training

 VERY Playful!

-Sam Furr, our 2-year-old Maine Coon LOVES to play - he tends to wear us out, needing so much play.
-Any ideas about the best play toys and ways for him to get exercise.
+Sam Furr, our two-year-old Maine Coon, loves to play.
+He tends to wear us out with how much energy he has!
+Any ideas for the best toys and ways to help him get exercise?

-Right now he has a tall cat tree and runs up the stairs full speed ahead to the top of the stairs and up the tree.
+Right now, he has a tall cat tree and loves to sprint up the stairs at full speed before climbing straight to the top.
+He seems to prefer interactive play with us instead of entertaining himself.

 Thanks!